-Roasted brussels sprouts with an Asian twist using miso, ginger and a sesame glaze.
+You’ll love this easy roasted brussels sprouts recipe with an Asian twist!
+Made with miso, ginger and a sesame glaze.

 I am a big fan of brussels sprouts and can’t seem to get enough of these mini cabbages lately.